Knowledge base

 Has this FAQ been helpful?

-The BIMI (Brand Indicators for Message Identification) standard, brand indicators for message identificationallows companies to incorporate their logo into sent emails.
+The BIMI (Brand Indicators for Message Identification) standard, brand indicators for message identification) allows companies to incorporate their logo into the emails they send.

 Preamble

-• Infomaniak applications (and other companies around the globe - read the chapter in case of a problem below) are compatible with BIMI and will display the logos next to the received emails.
+- Infomaniak applications (and other companies around the globe - read the in case of problem chapter below) are compatible with BIMI and will display the logos next to the received emails.

-• better deliverability: emails compliant with DMARC have a higher chance of reaching the main inbox.
+- better deliverability: emails compliant with DMARC have a better chance of reaching the main inbox.

 1. Create a logo

-Create a logo in SVG format (Scalable Vector Graphics).
+Create a logo in SVG (Scalable Vector Graphics) format.
 This format is required as it ensures optimal quality regardless of the device or display size.

 To be imported on the Infomaniak interface (read below) it must not exceed 10 Mo, but it can also be hosted on a publicly accessible secure server and you will simply need to indicate its URL for the BIMI DNS registration.